ollestenson/DCF/README.md

 hands-on experience with building financial models.
 It does not delve deep into financial theory or advanced DCF forecasts.

+## Program Overview
+- **Configuration:** Load stock tickers and DCF parameters from config.py.
+- **Data retrieval:** If fresh data exists in the database, fetch it; else fetch data from the Yahoo Finance and insert in database.
+- **DCF calculation:** Perfrom DCF analysis for ticker.
+Store both calculated cash flows and valuation results in respective database.
+- **Visualisation:** Plot results i.e. ticker, share price, estimated share price, and margin of safety.

 ## Installation
 Install the required Python libraries by running: